Cyclohexylbenzene

-Cyclohexylbenzene is the organic compound with the structural formula C6H5\sC6H11.
+Cyclohexylbenzene (or phenylhexamethylene, as it was initially called) is the organic compound with the structural formula C6H5\sC6H11.
 It is a derivative of benzene with a cyclohexyl substituent (C6H11).
 It is a colorless liquid.

-Formation
+History and synthesis

+Cyclohexylbenzene was first obtained in 1899 by Markovnikov's student Nikolay Kirsanov (1874–1921).
+He used a Friedel–Crafts alkylation of benzene with cyclohexyl chloride using a catalyst such as aluminum trichloride:

-Cyclohexylbenzene is produced by the acid-catalyzed alkylation of benzene with cyclohexene.
+Cyclohexylbenzene is now industrially produced by the acid-catalyzed alkylation of benzene with cyclohexene.
 The process can proceed using benzene as the exclusive organic precursor.
 Its partial hydrogenation gives cyclohexene, which alkylates the unhydrogenated benzene.

-It is also generated by the hydrodesulfurization of dibenzothiophene.
+It is also generated by the hydrodesulfurization of dibenzothiophene, and ExxonMobil took a patent in 2009 for a process based on direct hydroalkylation of two benzene molecules.

 Applications

 A route to phenol analogous to the cumene process begins with cyclohexylbenzene, which is oxidized to a hydroperoxide, akin to the production of cumene hydroperoxide.
 Via the Hock rearrangement, cyclohexylbenzene hydroperoxide cleaves to give phenol and cyclohexanone:

 Cyclohexanone is an important precursor to some nylons.